unclechu/nixos-config/README.md

 *N.B. “nixos” channel can’t be managed by [niv] in a NixOS configuration because it’s imported even before `configuration.nix` is called. `configuration.nix` is called with `pkgs` argument which is imported already.
 Also all the root system dependencies are provided by that channel.*

-## Known issues

-1. In a new installed NixOS from this config I had to manually create `/nix/var/nix/profiles/per-user/wenzel` directory and `chown` it to `wenzel:root` (as in the first machine).
-Otherwise [Home Manager] systemd service was failing with error of that directory doesn’t exists.
-NixOS also couldn’t be rebuilt before that directory has been created.

-   **TODO** Check on new installation whether there is still this error.

 ## Author